palfrey/discord-apt/README.md

 4. `make debian/Release.gpg`, which should regenerate all the other files.
 5. Commit, push, etc and the Github Pages automation will deal with the rest.

-The grammar and formatting in the tutorial you provided are mostly correct, but here's a slightly improved version:

 ## Install Using Script

 1. **Download the script:**